jdrichardsappacad/react-2021/week-14/practices/05-navigation/README.md

 an anchor tag to your code and view the difference.

 Above your Home `<li>` add an `<li>` with an anchor tag nested inside.
-The `href` should also lead to the Home component and have a child text of Anchor.
+The `href` should lead to the movies component ('/movies') and have a child text of Anchor.

 Go to your browser and open up your DevTools to the Elements tab.
 Open your tree as far as you can.
 Now, click on the anchor tag and notice how the whole page